jessepav/lacygoill-wiki-backup/vim/syntax_hl.md

 After loading the C syntax items the specific C++ items can be defined.
 For example, add keywords that are not used in C:

-    syn keyword cppStatement    new delete this friend using
+    syntax keyword cppStatement    new delete this friend using

 This works just like in any other syntax file.